+Both the M.S. and the Ph.D. students are required to complete 36 units of approved courses.
+If a course is offered by EE and a course with significant overlap is offered by another department, students will not receive credit for both courses and are highly encouraged to enroll in the EE course:

+- EE 230 has significant overlap with CS 210.
+Students should enroll in EE 230. - EE 240 has significant overlap with CS 229.
+Students should enroll in EE 240.

-Both the M.S. and the Ph.D. program have minimum coursework requirements: M.S. students are required to complete 48 units of approved courses, and Ph.D. students are required to complete 36 units of approved graduate courses.
-Please refer to sections III and IV for specific details on which courses may or may not be counted towards the unit requirements.
+Please refer to sections III and IV for details on which courses may or may not be counted towards the unit requirements.